Belize at a glance

 We'd love to host your group!
 We've been leading Belize Mission Trips since 1990, so your trip will be well-planned, Christ-centered and safe.

-Our full-time Missionary in Belize, Dr. Paul Whisnant, has lived in Belize for 29 years, and is a dual citizen of the United States and Belize.
+Our full-time Missionary in Belize, Dr. Paul Whisnant, has lived in Belize since 1990, and is a dual citizen of the United States and Belize.
 He will work with you to design your groups trip to benefit your group and our Churches in Belize.
 We will handle all the in-Belize details from start-to-finish, making your trip planning easy.

 Belize is the only country in Central America where English is the official language, so it'll be easy for you to communicate directly with locals.